1997–98 South Carolina State Bulldogs basketball team

 The 1997–98 South Carolina State Bulldogs basketball team represented South Carolina State University during the 1997–98 NCAA Division I men's basketball season.
 The Bulldogs, led by head coach Cy Alexander, played their home games at the SHM Memorial Center and were members of the Mid-Eastern Athletic Conference.
-The team won the MEAC regular season and conference tournament titles, and received an automatic bid to the NCAA tournament.
+The team won the conference tournament title, defeating regular season champion Coppin State, and received an automatic bid to the NCAA tournament.

-As No. 16 seed in the Southeast region, the team lost to No. 2 seed and eventual National champion Kentucky in the opening round, and finished with a record of 22–8 (16–2 MEAC).
+As the No. 15 seed in the Southeast region, S.C.
+State lost to No. 2 seed and eventual National champion Kentucky in the opening round, and finished with a record of 22–8 (16–2 MEAC).